Kanazawa: Edo period

 Other merchants and artisans, who made up the rest of the chōnin, came without such promises.
 Some were first hired as servants for samurai or wealthy merchant families and decided to stay in the city even after their contracts expired, though most moved to Kanazawa for no reason other than the commercial opportunities the city presented.
 The government further facilitated growth by responding to the needs of these newcomers with projects like the Sai River Project.
 Because the Sai River split in two and the castle was located in the center, a part of the riverbed was unusable.
 In the 1610s, the construction project diverted the secondary stream into the main river, thus creating usable land, where four new wards opened for chōnin settlement.
 Some of these poorer merchants became successful enough to compete with chartered merchants for city administration positions, but many supported themselves by making and selling low cost goods, such as umbrellas and straw sandals, for mass consumption.
 This signifies that the commoner population of Kanazawa began to generate its own consumption demands, thus stimulating even more growth.

 Kanazawa flourished largely because of a mutually beneficial relationship between the daimyō and the chōnin.
 The samurai relied on merchants and artisans for goods and services, while the chōnin were able to thrive because of the protection that the daimyō provided.
 Coming out of the Sengoku Period, castle towns were particularly appealing because of their security and defenses.
 Kanazawa's growth was indicative of a larger trend in Japan from 1580 to 1700: urbanization.
 In those 120 years, the population of the country nearly doubled, reaching approximately 30,000,000, and the percentage of people living in urban towns of more than 10,000 residents grew more than tenfold.
 Kanazawa continued to grow until 1710, when the chōnin population reached 64,987, and the city's total reached approximately 120,000.
 The population then stabilized.
-It is important to note that much of the economic and population growth in Kanazawa, as well as in other Japanese castle towns, occurred during Japan's closed country policy (sakoku).
+Much of the economic and population growth in Kanazawa, as well as in other Japanese castle towns, occurred during Japan's closed country policy (sakoku).
 Beginning in the 1630s, Japan had little or no influence from other countries.
 However, this phase was clearly not a sign of backwardness or decline.
 The growth that Japan experienced while operating under sakoku policy was largely possible because of castle towns such as Kanazawa.
 They facilitated growth in a way that did not require foreign influence, thus contributing to the success and stability of Japan at the time.